inesp/inesp.github.io/_posts/2019-10-27-reading-python-code.md

     link: "https://marshmallow.readthedocs.io/en/stable/"
 ---

 Code readability is a hot topic.
-We do not agree with what it looks like and we do not agree with how much of it is needed.
+We do not agree on what it looks like and we do not agree on how much of it is needed.
 It is rarely discussed on a new project and practically never on a project with only 1 developer.

 The obvious advantage of striving for readability is to have code, which is easier to share between developers and which is easier to maintain, expand, correct and modify later on.